jglev/obsidian-paste-mode/README.md

 There are multiple ways to switch paste modes:

 1. Clicking the status bar paste mode display will bring up a searchable menu with which you can select a new mode.
-1. Open the Command Palette and search for `Paste to Current Indentation: Cycle Paste Mode`.
+1. Open the Command Palette and search for `Paste Mode: Cycle Paste Mode`.
 This command is equivalent to clicking the satus bar.
-1. Open the Command Palette and search for `Paste to Current Indentation: Set Paste Mode`.
+1. Open the Command Palette and search for `Paste Mode: Set Paste Mode`.
 One command per paste mode is provided.
   - These commands could be used, e.g., with the Obsidian [Quick Add plugin](https://github.com/chhoumann/quickadd/blob/master/docs/Choices/MacroChoice.md) to assign a keyboard command for switching to a given mode and then pasting.
-1. Open the Command Palette and search for `Paste to Current Indentation: Cycle Paste Mode`.
+1. Open the Command Palette and search for `Paste Mode: Cycle Paste Mode`.
 This command will cycle through the different paste modes (i.e., from Text mode to Text Blockquote mode, to Markdown mode, to Markdown Blockquote mode, to Passthrough mode, back to Text mode, etc.)
 1. Within the plugin's Settings page.

 #### Limitations of Paste Modes